Mind-body approaches in the pain management of Sjogren's

 Here are some audio recordings for you to try:

 I would love to find out about your experiences with guided imagery, so please leave a comment.
-Thank you and I hope you find guided imagery something useful in managing the pain you may experience when living with Sjogren's syndrome.
+Thank you and I hope you find guided imagery something useful in managing the pain you may experience when living with Sjogren's.

 Comments